jbcodeforce/eda-studies/docs/patterns/cqrs/index.md

 * When using Kafka, [Kafka Connect](https://kafka.apache.org/documentation/#connect) has the capability to subscribe to databases via JDBC, allowing to poll tables for updates and then produce events to Kafka.
 * There is an open-source change data capture solution based on extracting change events from database transaction logs, [Debezium](https://debezium.io/) that helps to respond to insert, update and delete operations on databases and generate events accordingly.
 It supports databases like MySQL, Postgres, MongoDB and others.
 * Write the order to the database and in the same transaction write to an event table (["outbox pattern"](../intro#transactional-outbox)).
 Then use a polling to get the events to send to Kafka from this event table and delete the row in the table once the event is sent.
 * Use the Change Data Capture from the database transaction log and generate events from this log.
-The IBM [Infosphere CDC](https://www.ibm.com/support/knowledgecenter/cs/SSTRGZ_10.2.0/com.ibm.cdcdoc.mcadminguide.doc/concepts/overview_of_cdc.html) product helps to implement this pattern.
-For more detail about this solution see [this product tour](https://www.ibm.com/cloud/garage/dte/producttour/ibm-infosphere-data-replication-product-tour).

 The CQRS implementation using CDC will look like in the following diagram:

 ![](./images/cqrs-cdc.png)

 What is important to note is that the event needs to be flexible on the data payload.
-We are presenting a [event model](https://ibm-cloud-architecture.github.io/refarch-kc-order-ms/#data-and-event-model) in the reference implementation.

 On the view side, updates to the view part need to be idempotent.